-To view, a complete list of honours available to Australian Pathfinders see the site at https://honours.adventistconnect.org/
+To view a complete list of honours available for Australian Pathfinders, see the site here

 It is also possible to design a new honour.
-Check first if the honour exists if not follow this link to the South Pacific Division site that will have the documentation and process to create an honour.
+Check first if the honour exists, if not, follow this link to the South Pacific Division site that will have the documentation and process to create a new honour.

 Pathfinder Award of Excellence

 The Pathfinder Award of Excellence is the highest award given to Pathfinders who have shown a spirit of participation, cooperation, initiative and responsibility in all their Pathfinder activities.
 While this award is granted only once in the lifetime of a Pathfinder, it does provide recognition for individual development and the ability to achieve an outstanding level of proficiency.
 In general, club leadership can nominate one Pathfinder per year, normally from the Guide class.
 Under exceptional circumstances, and in consultation with your DD you may give two awards.

 Towards the close of the Pathfinder year the club leadership should meet to discuss the possibility of awarding the Pathfinder Award of Excellence.
 It is preferable for the Award of Excellence to be given to a teen Pathfinder with at least two or three years of involvement within the Pathfinder club.

 Clubs are to make their nomination for the Pathfinder Award of Excellence on this form and submit it to their local conference youth department before the due date provided.
 The Award of Excellence may be presented at the time of the club Investiture, or at the conference Pathfinder Fair or Rally.